wp-plugins/6scan-protection/readme.txt

 * If install fails, user now sees better error description.
 * Fixed a bug that could occur when installing the plugin on servers with an empty or outdated root CA list.

+= 1.0.3 =
+* Bugfix, regarding access to 6Scan's SSL server.

 == Upgrade Notice ==

 * Error reporting improved.
-* Does not fail on SSL errors anymore
+* Does not fail on SSL errors anymore.